-Step I: If the Complainant elects to pursue the Formal Investigatory Procedure, the Complainant must file a written and signed complaint of discrimination or harassment, stating precisely and clearly the facts, with the Executive Vice President as soon as possible following the alleged discrimination/harassment incident.
+Step I: If the complainant elects to pursue the Formal Investigatory Procedure, the complainant must file a written and signed complaint of discrimination or harassment, stating precisely and clearly the facts, with the Vice Chancellor for Student Affairs as soon as possible following the alleged discrimination/harassment incident.
 Complaints should be filed within 20 calendar days of the alleged incident.
-If the Informal Procedure was followed and a satisfactory resolution was not achieved, the complaint must be filed within ten (10) calendar days from the date of the Executive Vice President's written report.
+If the Informal Procedure was followed and a satisfactory resolution was not achieved, the complaint must be filed within ten (10) calendar days from the date of the vice chancellor's written report.

-Step II: The Executive Vice President shall immediately notify the alleged offender that the complaint has been filed, the charges as stated in the complaint, and the identity of the Complainant.
-In addition, the Executive Vice President will explain the College's prohibition against retaliation to the alleged offender.
+Step II: The vice chancellor shall immediately notify the alleged offender that the complaint has been filed, the charges as stated in the complaint, and the identity of the complainant.
+In addition, the vice chancellor will explain the college's prohibition against retaliation to the alleged offender.
 The alleged offender may submit a formal written response within ten (10) calendar days of receipt of the complaint.

-Step III: The Executive Vice President shall promptly investigate the complaint.
+Step III: The vice chancellor shall promptly investigate the complaint.
 The investigation may include interviews with the parties involved and/or with individuals who may have observed the alleged conduct or may have relevant knowledge.
 The investigation may also involve reviewing written documents and observing the work site.
 The investigation will be handled with sensitivity, and confidentiality will be maintained to the extent practicable and appropriate under the circumstances.

-Step IV: The Executive Vice President shall appoint a three-member committee consisting of two employees, and the Human Resource Officer.
-The role of the committee shall be to hear and consider testimony and other relevant reliable evidence, to make findings of fact, to determine whether the College's policy on discrimination and harassment has been violated, and if so, to recommend appropriate relief and disciplinary action(s).
-As part of the process, the Executive Vice President shall present to the committee his/her findings and a written report stating the chronology of events.
+Step IV: The vice chancellor shall appoint a three-member committee consisting of two employees, and the Human Resource Officer.
+The role of the committee shall be to hear and consider testimony and other relevant reliable evidence, to make findings of fact, to determine whether the college's policy on discrimination and harassment has been violated, and if so, to recommend appropriate relief and disciplinary action(s).
+As part of the process, the vice chancellor shall present to the committee his/her findings and a written report stating the chronology of events.

-Step V: Within ten (10) calendar days of the close of the hearing, the committee shall submit to Executive Vice President and the parties a written report including findings of fact, a determination as to whether a violation of the policy on discrimination/harassment has occurred, and, if so, a recommendation of relief and appropriate disciplinary action.
-The Executive Vice President shall implement the committee's decision.
+Step V: Within ten (10) calendar days of the close of the hearing, the committee shall submit to the vice chancellor and the parties a written report including findings of fact, a determination as to whether a violation of the policy on discrimination/harassment has occurred, and, if so, a recommendation of relief and appropriate disciplinary action.
+The vice chancellor shall implement the committee's decision.

-Step VI: If the problem is not resolved to the satisfaction of the parties involved or the Executive Vice President, either party or the Executive Vice President may appeal the decision in writing to the President.
-The President shall review all records and provide a written decision to both parties and the Executive Vice President within thirty (30) working days.
+Step VI: If the problem is not resolved to the satisfaction of the parties involved or the vice chancellor, either party may appeal the decision in writing to the Chancellor.
+The Chancellor shall review all records and provide a written decision to both parties and the Vice Chancellor for Student Affairs within thirty (30) working days.

-Step VII: The Executive Vice President will contact the Complainant 30-60 days from the date of the written report to inquire if retaliatory actions have occurred as a result of reporting the complaint.
-In the event that retaliation has occurred, the Executive Vice President will investigate and prepare a written report of the actions.
-The Executive Vice President has the authority to discipline any employee or student for any such retaliatory actions in accordance with College Disciplinary Policies.
+Step VII: The vice chancellor will contact the complainant 30-60 days from the date of the written report to inquire if retaliatory actions have occurred as a result of reporting the complaint.
+In the event that retaliation has occurred, the vice chancellor will investigate and prepare a written report of the actions.
+The vice chancellor has the authority to discipline any employee or student for any such retaliatory actions in accordance with college Disciplinary Policies.
 If the student is accused of sexual assault or other violent crime against another person, the alleged victim will be informed of the outcome of the disciplinary process.